 Since its founding in 1981, Bestway Express has prided itself in the ability to deliver world-class customer service.
 Headquartered in Vincennes, Indiana, Bestway is strategically positioned at the Crossroads of America.
 “We are a company dedicated to safety and service.
-Our focus is always on the big picture and the customer’s bottom line,” declares Eli McCormick, Chief Operating Officer of Bestway Express.
+Our focus is always on the big picture and the customer’s bottom line,” declares Eli McCormick, President and CEO of Bestway Express.

 For more information, please contact our main office at 800.777.4668.

 “Do all the good you can, by all the means you can, at all the times you can, for all the people you can, for as ever long as you can.”
 A quote from John Wesley, founder of the Methodist church, this was Mac’s credo and he carried a small written copy of it in his wallet.

 It was a way of life for “Mac” as he lettered all four years in golf and basketball and captained the outstanding 1968 and 1969 basketball teams, bringing his Vincennes Lincoln High School to the state finals tournament.
 Mac was president of his junior high school class and member of the Fellowship of Christian Athletes.